kylifornication-code/thedrizzle/docs/blog/posts/RHS.md

 - [What else could happen based on the RHS?](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4904572/)
 - [RSH Type 2 Overview](https://eyewiki.aao.org/Ramsay_Hunt_Syndrome_Type_2)
 - [Time lapse over someone’s recovery over 16 weeks](https://crystal-touch.nl/step-by-step-recovery-explanation-bells-palsy/)

+### Ask for help

+If you're reading this and have RHS and think I could possibly help you, reach out!
+I'll happily give you advice, listen, and try to help any way I can.